AESousaLabIMM/fgsea_msigDB_Thymus_paper/README.md

   Note: it's important that the given ID in the final input of the fgsea is HGNC (https://en.wikipedia.org/wiki/HUGO_Gene_Nomenclature_Committee ).

+3 - Run MainScript_2_plotEnrichmentPlots_Hallmark.R to produce the enrichment plots seen in the paper.

-3 - Run   MainScript_3_createOrderedHeatmaps.R to convert the csv outputs of the Hallmark/expression dataset fgsea into a heatmap.
+4 - Run   MainScript_3_createOrderedHeatmaps.R to convert the csv outputs of the Hallmark/expression dataset fgsea into a heatmap.
 The results will be stored in the hallmark folder in its respective results folder.